datanav/docs/rdf-support.rst

     ["add", "<baz:expanded>", ["uri-expand", ["string", "my_entry"], {"_id": "<foo:bob>", "<foo:name>": "Bob Jones"}]]
     ..

-This will expand the properties of the entity (here shown inline, but typically will be from a ``hops`` join or some other function) to its "full" form:
+This will expand the properties of the entity (here shown inline, but typically will be from a :ref:`hops <hops_function>` join or some other function) to its "full" form:

 ::